binarynonsense/bn-blog/_posts/2013-12-05-micro-review-alien-vs-predator-2010-pc.md

 - game-reviews
 ---

-It's relatively short and some of the levels are reused too much between the three campaigns, but it's a decent game, especially when playing as the marine and the Alien (the Predator's campaign wasn't bad, but I didn't enjoy it too much).
+It's relatively short and some of the levels are reused too much between the three campaigns, but it's a decent game, especially when playing as the marine and the Alien (the Predator's campaign wasn't bad, but I didn't enjoy it that much).
 Graphically, it still looks quite nice:

 ![screenshot]({{ site.baseurl }}/images/posts/alienvspredator2010_01.jpg)